cloudfoundry/cf-networking-release/src/example-apps/cats-and-dogs/README.md

 Now allow access:

 ```
-cf allow-access frontend backend --port 9876 --protocol tcp
+cf allow-access frontend backend --port 7007 --protocol tcp
 ```

-Now if you were to try entering the backend app's overlay IP and port again in the frontend you will see:
+Now if you try again from the frontend:

 ```
 [PICTURE OF CAT]
-Hello from the backend, port: 9876
+Hello from the backend, port: 7007
 ```

 ### Usage with UDP

-In `Backend UDP Server Address` enter the backend's overlay IP and port (10.255.76.2:9003) and a message.
+In `Backend UDP Server Address` enter the backend's overlay IP and UDP port (10.255.76.2:9003) and a message.
 Hit submit.

 You will see an error message.
 This is because the two apps have not been